Hylotrupes

 Hylotrupes is a monotypic genus of woodboring beetles in the family Cerambycidae, the longhorn beetles.
 The sole species, Hylotrupes bajulus, is known by several common names, including house longhorn beetle, old house borer, and European house borer.
-In South Africa it also is known as the Italian beetle because of infested packing cases that had come from Italy.
+In South Africa it also is known as the Italian beetle due to their introduction to the environment by way of infested packing cases that had originated from Italy.
 Hylotrupes is the only genus in the tribe Hylotrupini.

 Distribution

 This species, originating in Europe, and having been spread in timber and wood products, now has a practically cosmopolitan distribution, including Southern Africa, Asia, the Americas, Australia, and much of Europe and the Mediterranean.